harshanacz/olio_landing_page/README.md

 ###

 <p align="left">This project is the front-end for the OLIO app, created using HTML, CSS, and BootStrap.
-OLIO is a food-sharing app that aims to reduce food waste by connecting individuals and businesses with surplus food to nearby neighbors.
-Our front-end implementation provides a user-friendly interface for the OLIO app, enabling users to find and share food in their community easily.</p>
+OLIO is a food-sharing app that aims to reduce food waste by connecting individuals and businesses with surplus food to nearby neighbors.</p>

 <h3 align="left">Features</h3>